 A “truthful” picture (Alberti’s term) is like a window on the world, and such a picture can be made by tracing the view of the world as if on a windowpane.

-It’s there already in the name: perspicere, to look through (from per- ‘through’ + specere ‘to look’).
+It’s there already in the name: perspicere, to look through, from per- ‘through’ + specere ‘to look’.
 Alberti’s window is not just a clever metaphor.
 It is a precise model of how to construct 2D-pictures that, under the right viewing conditions, are indistinguishable from the 3D-configurations they represent.
-Geometrically speaking, Alberti’s eye-window-world arrangement is a linear projection in which the window defines an area on the projection or image plane and the eye of the painter or viewer is the so-called “central” or projection point.
-(In recent years, “central point” perspective has come to epitomize Western “hegemonic” business, for reasons that I cannot fathom.
-The “central” point here isn't even central, unlike in photography, where it lies between the object and the image plane.
-To avoid distraction, I will mostly use the less charged expression “projection point”.)
+Geometrically speaking, Alberti’s eye-window-world arrangement is a linear projection in which the window defines an area on the flat projection or image plane and the eye of the painter or viewer is the so-called “central” or projection point.

-In Alberti’s setup, the image of a point O on the far side of the image plane is the intersection with the image plane of the sightline that connects O to the projection point where the painter's eye is located.
+In Alberti’s setup, the image of a point O on the far side of the image plane is the intersection of the image plane with the sightline that connects O to the projection point where the painter's eye is located.
 The image of an object is the set of images of the points that constitute the object and are visible from the projection point.
-(This needs refining to deal with partially transparent objects, but it will do for now.)
+(This needs a little refining to deal with partially transparent objects, but it will do for now.)
 Because object points and corresponding image points lie on the same sightlines, the image will be perfectly aligned with the object world, hence “truthful”, when viewed with the eye placed at the projection point.
 This holds even if the projection plane is not flat.

-If a camera is positioned with its lens at the projection point and its sensor parallel to Alberti’s window, it will produce a photograph that is “similar” to the image on the window in the strict geometric sense that the shapes in the two images are the same, though other properties like color or scale may be different.
+If a camera is positioned with its lens at the projection point and its sensor parallel to Alberti’s window, it will produce a photograph that is similar to the image on the window in the geometric sense that the shapes in the two images are the same, though other properties like color or scale may be different.
 If you want to verify this, think about similar triangles spanned by the sightlines.
 (Talk about lens location is a bit loose.
 What counts is the location of the center of the entrance pupil of the lens; ditto for the painter's and viewer's eyes.)

-This means that Alberti’s perspectival projection shares its geometric properties with photography.
-To begin with, straight lines are imaged as straight lines except when they go through the projection point, in which case they are imaged as points.
+Straight lines are imaged as straight lines except when they go through the projection point, in which case they are imaged as points.
 This can be gleaned from the diagram below.
 The straight line L, together with the projection point P not on L, defines a flat plane, G (green).
-The sightlines (dotted) from P to any point on L all lie on G. Therefore L’s image, consisting of the intersection points of the sightlines with the image plane, also lies on G, namely, at the place where G and the image plane intersect.
+The (dotted) sightlines from P to any point on L all lie in G. Therefore L’s image, consisting of the intersection points of the sightlines with the image plane, also lies in G, namely at the place where G and the image plane intersect.
 And the place where two (flat) planes intersect is always a straight line.
 In the special case where L goes through the projection point, the image is the single point where L intersects the image plane.

-Vanishing points become interesting when more than one line is involved: the image of a bundle of straight lines that are parallel to each other but not parallel to the image plane is a bundle of straight lines that converge at the same vanishing point.
-This is because the relevant property of L that determines the vanishing point is L’s direction, not its location in space: we found the vanishing point by drawing a line through P in the same direction as L. Any line L* parallel to L has the same direction and therefore the same vanishing point.
-(You may think of generating the image of L* by rotating the green plane around the line PV until it meets L*.)
+Vanishing points become interesting when more than one line is involved.
+The image of a family of straight lines that are parallel to each other but not parallel to the image plane is a family of straight lines that converge at the same vanishing point.
+This is because the property of L that determines the vanishing point is L’s direction, not its location in space: we found the vanishing point by drawing a line through P in the same direction as L. Any line L* parallel to L has the same direction and therefore the same vanishing point.
+You may think of generating the image of L* by rotating the green plane around the line PV until it meets L*.

 The columns and girders in the photograph do not converge.
-They represent the special case of bundles of straight lines that are parallel, not only to each other, but also to the image plane.
-Such bundles are imaged as bundles of parallel straight lines.
-You may take this on faith and skip to the next paragraph.
-Otherwise, pick a line L parallel to the image plane and again draw a line A parallel to L through the projection point P. A does not intersect the image plane, so there is no vanishing point.
+They represent the special case of families of straight lines that are parallel, not only to each other, but also to the image plane.
+Such families are imaged as families of parallel straight lines.
+Pick a line L parallel to the image plane and again draw a line A parallel to L through the projection point P. A does not intersect the image plane, so there is no vanishing point.
 But the plane AL, defined by A and L, does intersect the image plane, and the image L' of L will lie on this intersection.
 (In the limiting case where AL is parallel to the image plane, the distance between L and A is infinite and there is no image.)
 L' and A must be parallel.
 If they weren’t, then A would intersect the image plane, and so would L, in virtue of being parallel to A, but this contradicts the assumption that L is parallel to the image plane.
 For any other line L* parallel to L, the argument is exactly the same: its image L*' is parallel to A, and thus all images are parallel to each other.
-End of gymnastics.

 One often encounters talk about one-, two-, and three-point perspective, as if there were significant distinctions to be made between kinds of central point perspective based on the number of vanishing points.
 (What is bandied about as four-, five-, or six-point perspective are altogether different kinds of projection from Alberti’s.)
 This tripartite classification is really a classification of drawing techniques for certain simple spatial arrangements, not a typology of perspective.
 As a typology of perspective, it would be woefully incomplete because there is no upper limit on the number of vanishing points.
-There are as many vanishing points in the image plane as there are bundles of parallel lines in the object space that are not parallel to each other or to the image plane.
+There are as many vanishing points in the image plane as there are families of parallel lines in the object space that are not parallel to each other or to the image plane.
 The following photograph has no fewer than seven vanishing points.

 If we placed a cube on the floor of the building in such a way that its sides aren’t aligned with the walls, we would bring the number of vanishing points to nine.
 And so on.
 The number of vanishing points tells us something about the depicted scene, not about the manner of depiction.

 Alberti and others devised techniques for producing perspectival images that combine geometric construction with physical machinery.
 Some of it gets rather involved.
 One may wonder if the engraving on the right from Albrecht Dürer's Unterweysung der Messung (Measurement Tutorial) from 1525 was meant to illustrate a practical method or to embellish the logic of projection.